UPPMAX/R-python-julia-matlab-HPC/docs/matlab/introMatlab.rst

    .. tab:: LUNARC

-      You could go to `Applications - General`, select the interactive terminal, and type the following...
+        On HPC desktop, you can go to `Applications - MATLAB` and launch the On-Demand app directly.
+Alternatively, if you use SSH or prefer to use the interactive terminal under `Applications - General`, you can type the following...

         .. code-block:: Matlab-repl

          $ module load matlab/2023b
-         $ matlab -SingleCompThread
+         $ matlab -SingleCompThread &

-      Or, you could just go to `Applications - MATLAB` and launch the On-Demand app directly.

 More on Matlab?